Bear-baiting

-Bear-baiting is a blood sport in which a chained bear and one or more dogs are forced to fight one another.
-It may also involve pitting a bear against another animal.
+Bear-baiting was a historical blood sport in which a chained bear and one or more dogs were forced to fight one another.
+It also sometimes involved pitting a bear against another animal.
 Until the 19th century, it was commonly performed in Great Britain, Sweden, India, Pakistan, and Mexico among others.

-Today, bear-baiting most commonly refers to the practice of using edible bait to lure bears into an area for hunting.
+Today, "bear-baiting" most commonly refers to the practice of using edible bait to lure bears into an area for hunting.
 Bear-baiting in all forms has been subject to controversy and debate among animal rights advocates for centuries.